 I was warned to not be that overbearing client, however I argue that you are making the biggest investment of your life - if it isn't exactly how you want it why are you paying so much for it?
 It's not the trades' home, its YOUR home.
 Ensure it is the home you are asking for, not someone else's interpretation of it.

 That being being said - if something doesn't look right, ask.
 The most important contributing factor to the success of our build was the communication between our builder, architect, trades and suppliers.
 Become familiar with the build process, time frames and your plans!

 Southern Alberta is known for its clay soil.
 On top of this, concrete takes time to cure - meaning settling can (and will) occur within the 10 years post-construction.
 There will be cracks and separation and you will be calling your builder back for minor repairs.
 Unless there is a big concern (and you'll know what those are), don't sweat the small stuff.

 5. You'll change your mind - a lot.

-My realtor (who you know is Manson) affectionately said to me once that I was his worst client ever.
+My Realtor (who you know is Manson) affectionately said to me once that I was his worst client ever.
 Why you may ask?
 I had a very clear image in my head of what I wanted (or thought I wanted) and when that wasn't matching up, I made changes.
-In my defence, when I considered a change I'd spend time mulling it over, evaluating cost and timing and getting advice from professionals.
+In my defense, when I considered a change I'd spend time mulling it over, evaluating cost and timing and getting advice from professionals.

 Bless Dino's heart.
 There were several changes we made where I'm sure he questioned what on earth I was thinking, however as my builder he genuinely made me believe anything was possible.
 Changing your mind is okay, just ensure you are being mindful of how it impacts your budget and construction process.